simphotonics/generic_reader/README.md

 final constantObject = nameFieldElement.computeConstantValue();
 final String name = constantObject.toStringValue();
 ```

-For user defined data-types that may be defined in terms of other user defined types it can be a sightly more difficult task to read the underlying constant value.
-[GenericReader] is aimed at retrieving compile-time constant expressions with arbitrary types.

-## Terminology

-User defined data-types are often a composition of other types, as illustrated in the example below.
-In order to retrieve a constant value of type `User` one has to retrieve its components of type  `int`, `Name`, and `Age` first.
+It can be a sightly more difficult task to read the underlying constant value of user defined data-types.
+These are often a composition of other types, as illustrated in the example below.
 ```Dart
 class Age{
   const Age(this.age);